magao-x/handbook/handling/legs_air_setup.rst

 ========================================

 This procedure details how to set up the air supply for the self-leveling floating table system (PEPS II) and the MEMS DMs.
-The procedure was documented in the LCO clean room, but these steps should be mimicked when installed MagAO-X on the telescope.
+The procedure was documented in the LCO clean room, but these steps should be mimicked when installing MagAO-X on the telescope.

 Estimated time to complete if MagAO-X is not on legs: 1.0 hr Estimated time to complete if just setting up air: 0.5 hr

-If MagAO-X has yet to be Installed on the Legs
+If MagAO-X has yet to be installed on the Legs
 ---------------------------------------------------